cssconf/blog-content/2015/2015-08-15_a-talk-selection-process-explained/2015-08-15_a-talk-selection-process-explained.md

 In most cases, we are excited to see how much the submitters have already contributed elsewhere, and how great they are at presenting their thoughts.
 In the past, we have also taken the risk of bringing on first-time speakers, not knowing entirely what will happen on stage.
 Looking back, we couldn’t have been luckier to have invited these people, and to have witnessed them excel at their very first talks.
 Having first-time speakers make it to the final selection is also one of the key plus points of anonymized voting.

-## 4. The Third Round: Talk Curation
+## 4. The Third Round: talk curation
 The first two rounds are only the beginning of a complex process: the actual curation.
 Being a one-day, single-track event, we want to present to our audience the perfect combination of talks.
 The considerations that guide us in this round of the selection process have much more to do with how well the talks complement each other.
 These considerations include:

 ### Varying levels